 To know more about Important Headquarters of International Organizations, check the linked article.

 What are the functions of the IMF?

 IMF mainly focuses on supervising the international monetary system along with providing credits to the member countries.
 The functions of the International Monetary Fund can be categorised into three types:

-- Regulatory functions: IMF functions as a regulatory body and as per the rules of Articles of Agreement, it also focuses on administering a code of conduct for exchanged rate policies and restrictions on payments for current account transactions.
+- Regulatory functions: IMF functions as a regulatory body and as per the rules of the Articles of Agreement, it also focuses on administering a code of conduct for exchange rate policies and restrictions on payments for current account transactions.

-- Financial functions: IMF provides financial support and resources to the member countries to meet short term and medium term BOP disequilibrium.
+- Financial functions: IMF provides financial support and resources to the member countries to meet short term and medium term Balance of Payments (BOP) disequilibrium.

 - Consultative functions: IMF is a centre for international cooperation for the member countries.
 It also acts as a source of counsel and technical assistance.

 India is a founder member of the IMF.
 India’s Union Finance Minister is the Ex Officio Governor on the IMF’s Board of Governors.
 Each member country also has an alternate governor.
 The alternate governor for India is the Governor of the RBI.
 There is also an Executive Director for India who represents the country at the IMF.

 - India’s quota in the IMF is SDR 13,114.4 million that gives India a shareholding of 2.75%.

 - This makes India the eight largest quota holding country at the organisation.